Hawksbill Sea Turtle – A Marvelous Creature of the Sea

 By implementing conservation efforts, such as establishing marine protected areas, promoting the use of turtle-friendly fishing gear, and educating the public about the importance of protecting these turtles, we can ensure their survival and the health of our marine ecosystems.
 Let’s do our part to protect and preserve these remarkable creatures.

-These turtles spend most of their lives in the water, only coming ashore to lay their eggs on sandy beaches.
+These turtles primarily live in the water, only coming ashore to lay their eggs on sandy beaches.

-- They come ashore only to lay their eggs on sandy beaches.
+They come ashore solely to deposit their eggs on sandy beaches.

 During the nesting season, between May and September, female hawksbill sea turtles return to the beaches where they were born to lay their eggs.
 They will lay multiple eggs throughout the season, with each clutch containing between 100 and 150 eggs.